siemens/developer-portal-partners/README.md

 ## Building locally using docker

-- Run `docker-compose up -d` to see a preview of the documentation.
+- Run `docker-compose up run-portal -d` to see a preview of the documentation.

 ## Development